Prajval Shastri

 Prajval Shastri is an astrophysicist, formerly at the Indian Institute of Astrophysics, Bangalore and specializes in the area of phenomenology of active galaxies driven by supermassive blackholes using multi-wavelength observations ranging from radio to X-ray wavelengths.

 Early life and education

 Shastri grew up in Mangalore and after her schooling she completed her BSc in Physical Sciences from St. Agnes College Mangalore (University of Mysore).
-She then went on to pursue MSc in physics from Indian Institute of Technology, Mumbai.
+She then went on to pursue MSc in physics from Indian Institute of Technology Bombay.
 She completed her PhD from Tata Institute of Fundamental Research, India on the topic "Relativistic Beaming in Active Galactic Nuclei" in the year 1989 under the supervision of Vijay Kumar Kapahi.

 Current Research

 Shastri's current research specialization is the phenomenon of Active Galactic Nuclei.
 Her present research areas are: